Skip to content

 Do You Need to Repair Leaning Foundation Walls?

 In a word, yes.
 Even if the foundation walls of your New Jersey property are made with the best materials and construction techniques, it's still possible for them to lean or shift over time.
-If not corrected quickly, leaning walls will worsen until complete wall replacement is necessary - a much more expensive and invasive solution than preemptive leaning wall repair.
-If left wholly ignored, leaning walls can eventually collapse.
+If not corrected quickly, leaning walls will continue to worsen.
+In some cases, it does not take much to turn a manageable repair into a major structural problem.
+A single heavy rainstorm can saturate the soil around your foundation and place enough sudden lateral pressure on an already compromised wall to push it well beyond a simple fix.
+Left long enough, leaning walls can reach the point where complete wall replacement is the only option, a far more expensive and invasive solution than early repair.
+In the worst cases, the wall can collapse entirely.

 Leaning foundation walls should not be taken lightly.
 A weakened foundation places your home's safety and your family's well-being at risk.
 But, given the complexity of the problem, and the risks of further damage from ineffective repairs, leaning foundation repair is not a DIY project.
 You should rely on a qualified and experienced professional to handle this for you.